 Families with kids can go hiking at the Hidden Valley Nature Trail as well.
 Because this is an easy trail, children won’t have difficulty doing such an activity.
 Get ready to sweat it out, see majestic views, and enjoy a hike at the Hidden Valley Nature Trail within the national park.

 See Related: Best Breweries in San Diego, California

 3. Spend a Night Under the Night’s Sky at the Hidden Valley Campground

 Address: 74485 National Park Dr., Twentynine Palms, CA 92277

 Are you looking for the best campground at the Joshua Tree National Park?
 Then, the Hidden Valley Campground is what you’re looking for.
-But before you add this to your itinerary, know that it will be challenging to even enter it!
+But before you add this to your itinerary, know it will be challenging even to enter it!

 Keep in mind that the Hidden Valley Campground allows both RVs and tents.
 Additionally, the area is near the best climbing locations at the park.
 It’s no wonder why people from all around the world adore the Hidden Valley Campground.

 4. Take a Scenic Walk Around the Cholla Cactus Garden

 Address: Pinto Basin Rd, Twentynine Palms, CA, United States